How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Research Study Setup

-\parh{Unidirectional \& Fine-tuning-based.}~\insp\ designs an unidirectional pipeline (\F~\mysubref{fig:pipeline}{(b)}) which directly uses a text instruction (the MLLM is employed to extract text features) and the seed image to generate the mutated image.
-In general, since the text instruction primarily describes the mutation and does not include details in the images, \insp\ fine-tunes the pre-trained Diffusion model for a diverse set of mutations.
-Each fine-tuning data point consists of a seed image and its mutated variant, and the Diffusion model is trained to generate the mutated image when given the seed image and the corresponding text instruction.
+\parh{Unidirectional \& Fine-tuning-based.}~As shown in the bottom of \F~\mysubref{fig:pipeline}{(b)}, \insp\ designs an unidirectional pipeline which directly uses a free-form text instruction and the seed image to generate the mutated image.
+In general, since the text instruction primarily describes the mutation and does not include details in the images, \insp\ requires fine-tuning a Diffusion model to support diverse mutations.

+Specifically, as illustrated in the top and middle of \F~\mysubref{fig:pipeline}{(b)}, a GPT model is first employed to edit a given textual caption to obtain a new caption.
+Then, the two captions are fed into a pretrained a Stable Diffusion model~\cite{rombach2022high} to generate two images, $i_s$ and $i_t$, respectively.
+Finally, a free-form textual instruction is generated using GPT to briefly summarize the changes between the two captions; this textual instruction, together with the two generated images $i_s$ and $i_t$, forms a data point for fine-tuning the Diffusion model, and the Diffusion model is tuned to generate $i_s$ when given $i_t$ and the textual instruction.
+After fine-tuning, the Diffusion model is able to generate a mutated image for any unseen images and textual instructions.
 We refer interested readers to~\cite{brooks2023instructpix2pix} for the fine-tuning details.

 \parh{Bidirectional \& Post-hoc.}~Another pipeline, as designed in~\cite{fu2024mgie,huang2023smartedit,chen2023llava,caffagni2024r,huang2024diffusion}, leverages MLLMs to transform the mutation instruction based on the seed image, such that details in the seed image can be included in the transformed instruction.
-This pipeline is categorized as bidirectional (\F~\mysubref{fig:pipeline}{(c)}) as it implements the workflow of image $\rightarrow$ text $\rightarrow$ image.
-Specifically, due to MLLM's promising capability of understanding images, users first feed the seed image to the MLLM and let the MLLM describe what the image would look after applying a mutation.
+As shown in \F~\mysubref{fig:pipeline}{(c)}, this pipeline is categorized as bidirectional, since it implements the workflow of image $\rightarrow$ text $\rightarrow$ image.
+Specifically, due to MLLM's promising capability of understanding images, users first feed the seed image to the MLLM and let the MLLM describe what the image would look like after applying a mutation.
 Here, the MLLM's output is a textual description of semantic-level details in the mutated image.
-This finer-grained text description, together with the seed image, are then fed to the Diffusion model to generate the mutated image.
+This finer-grained text description, together with the seed image, is then fed to the Diffusion model to generate the mutated image.
 The superiority of this pipeline (compared with the dialog-based one) has been empirically justified in~\cite{fu2024mgie,huang2023smartedit,chen2023llava,huang2024diffusion}.